AbnormalHumanBean/AbnormalHumanBean.github.io/content/about_me/index.md

 ---
 title: "About Me"  # Add a page title.
-summary: "Hello!"  # Add a page description.
 date: "2024-01-01"  # Add today's date.
-type: "widget_page"  # Page type is a Widget Page
+type: landing  # Page type is a Widget Page

+sections:
+  - block: about.biography
+    id: about
+    content:
+      title: Bio
+      username: admin
 ---